I’m interested in starting therapy. Where do I start?

 Do you take insurance?

+I am in-network with Aetna.
 I am also happy to provide superbills for you to receive potential reimbursement based on your insurance plan.
-You can contact your insurance company for more information on your out-of-network coverage.
+Please call me to check your out-of-network benefits on your behalf.

 Do you offer sliding scale fees?